000sammy000/Image-Restoration/README.md

 Name:黃芷柔

 ## Introduction
 In this project, we tackle the joint deraining and desnowing task using a pure vision-based model, without any pretrained weights or external datasets.
-Our approach is based on PromptIR [1], a prompt- guided restoration framework originally designed to adaptively inject learned priors into the reconstruction process.
+Our approach is based on PromptIR, a prompt- guided restoration framework originally designed to adaptively inject learned priors into the reconstruction process.
 To reduce training resource consumption and accelerate convergence, we simplify the original architecture by reducing the number of prompt injection layers and decreasing overall model depth.
-We implement the entire training and evaluation pipeline using PyTorch [2], and adopt PSNR as the primary evaluation metric [3].
+We implement the entire training and evaluation pipeline using PyTorch, and adopt PSNR as the primary evaluation metric.

 ## How to install